Supporting your child after a kidney transplant

 Before a kidney transplant, many children have restrictions on what they can eat and drink – for example, much less of the minerals potassium and phosphate, which are found in many foods.
 They may also have a poor appetite, feel sick or vomit.
 Some children use a feeding device – some or all of the nutrition they need to grow and develop can be given through a tube or button.

 After a kidney transplant, most children feel better and are able to eat a diet that is more varied.
 Some children need to continue with tube feeding for a while until their appetite improves.
 While children are taking steroid medicines, especially for the first few months when the dose is high, they may feel more hungry than usual.
-It is important that your child has a healthy and balanced diet – and that he or she avoids eating too much, and limits the amount of fat, sugar and salt.
+It is important that your child has a healthy and balanced diet – and that they avoid eating too much, and limit the amount of fat, sugar and salt.

 More in the infoKID topic - Healthy eating after a kidney transplant